 In order to receive Food Stamps in the state of Florida, you must meet the following requirements:

 - Proof of Identity: You must be able to show proof of your identity.

-- Gross Income Requirements: Your household monthly gross income (pre-tax pay) must be less than 130% of the federal poverty guidelines.
-For a family of four, in 2011, this is $29,055.
+- Gross Income Requirements: Your household monthly gross income (pre-tax pay) must be less than 130 percent of the federal poverty guidelines.

-- Net Income Requirements: Your household monthly net income (after-tax pay) must be less than 100% of the federal poverty guidelines.
-For a family of four, in 2011, this is $22,350.
+- Net Income Requirements: Your household monthly net income (after-tax pay) must be less than 100 percent of the federal poverty guidelines.
 This requirement does not apply if one individual in your household is 60 or older or disabled.

 - Residency Requirement: You must live in the state of Florida.

 - Citizenship Requirement: You must be either a U.S. citizen or a qualified noncitizen.

 - Social Security Number Requirement: You must provide either a Social Security Number or proof that you have applied for a Social Security Number.

 - Child Support Requirement: You may be required to cooperate with the state in establishing paternity and providing child support.

 - Asset Requirement: You must have less than $2,000 in assets, excluding your home and cars worth less than $8,500.
 If at least one person in your household is 60 or older or disabled, you may have up to $3,000 in assets.